When Bankruptcy Isn’t the Solution, it Usually Still Is

 For years, my offices have seen thousands of Texas families come through the doors, often not until they’re exhausted and feel as though there’s no other way out of a financial problem that’s ruled their lives for months and sometimes even years.
 The clients have filed a successful bankruptcy filing case allowed them to start anew.
 Many clients stated that they thought bankruptcy would not be the best solution for them, but after the filing realized that it actually was an appropriate way to discharge debt they could not pay in the foreseeable future (or ever) and receive a financial fresh start.

 You may have heard about the 2005 changes in bankruptcy law.
-Before you file for bankruptcy, you must now do an on-line credit counseling session.
+Before you file for bankruptcy, you must now do an online credit counseling session.
 You must also participate in debtor education after your case is filed.
-However, our clients do their credit counseling quickly, on-line before their case is filed.
-All of our clients fulfill the debtor education requirement by watching a great presentation (either on-line or by DVD) written by Dave Ramsey.
+However, my clients do their credit counseling quickly, online before their case is filed.
+All of my clients fulfill the debtor education requirement by watching a great presentation (either online or by DVD) written by Dave Ramsey.
 Dave is an amazing individual.
 He filed a bankruptcy case himself and therefore has a unique approach to dealing with life after a bankruptcy filing.
 My clients all absolutely love the Dave Ramsey presentation and ask that their children and friends also watch it.

 Debts Not Eligible